Barclays Center bombshell: arena lost $5-6M in FY 2015, revenues behind estimates (updated & corrected from $9M)

 The Barclays Center had a terrible year financially in the fiscal year ending June 2015.
-Net revenues plummeted, to less than half the total once projected, and the arena lost some $9 million in what was (roughly) its third year in operation.
+Net revenues plummeted, to less than half the total once projected, and the arena lost $5-$6 million [corrected from $9 million] in what was (roughly) its third year in operation.

 A hint of the news emerged in a bond rating document released upon the arena sale Dec.
 22, then was detailed in a financial statement--Consolidated Statement of Operations for Brooklyn Arena LLC--released at 4 pm on New Year's Eve, seemingly timed to bury the news.

 The arena's net operating income (NOI) fell well behind expectations, to $38 million, due to declines in event and related revenues, while operating expenses remained high.

 In contrast with the previous year's results, which were also behind expectations, the arena suffered a loss loss after financing expenses were subtracted, according to the document (bottom), aimed at bondholders.
 It was released by Barclays Center developer Forest City Enterprises via the Municipal Securities Rulemaking Board.